A topic from the subject of Electrolysis in Chemistry.

 Electrolysis and Redox Reactions

-Electrolysis is a process that involves passing an electric current through a substance in order to cause a chemical reaction.
-The substance is typically a solution of ions, and the electric current causes the ions to move, which can result in the formation of new substances.
-Redox reactions are a type of chemical reaction that involves the transfer of electrons between atoms or ions.
-This transfer of electrons can result in the formation of new substances, as well as changes in the oxidation states of the atoms or ions involved in the reaction.
+Electrolysis is a process that involves passing an electric current through a substance to cause a chemical reaction.
+The substance is typically an ionic solution, and the electric current causes ion movement, resulting in the formation of new substances.
+Redox reactions are chemical reactions involving the transfer of electrons between atoms or ions.
+This electron transfer can create new substances and change the oxidation states of the atoms or ions involved.

 Basic Concepts